 - Training and professional development

 - Monitoring and support for continuous quality improvement

 - Recognition of the profession.

 The Early Childhood Workforce Initiative approaches the workforce issue in a holistic, multi-sectoral manner and focuses on those who work with families and children under 8 years of age, such as home visitors, teachers, paraprofessionals, as well as those who supervise and mentor frontline workers: trainers, coaches, program managers.
 By engaging existing and emerging regional early childhood networks, as well as policymakers and other relevant groups, the initiative aims to support knowledge creation and sharing as well as collaborative learning activities.

 Through 2018, the main activities include:

-- Online portal: Documenting global, regional, and local workforce initiatives and housing and disseminating research, training packages, and other key resources on a new online portal.
-The portal also serves as an online space to host joint learning activities, such as webinars, where policymakers, training providers, practitioners, experts, researchers, and representatives of civil society can learn about new promising approaches, research, and tools relevant to addressing workforce challenges.
+- Online portal: Documenting global, regional, and local workforce initiatives and housing and disseminating research, training packages and other key resources on a new online portal.
+The portal also serves as an online space to host peer learning activities, such as webinars, where policymakers, training providers, practitioners, experts, researchers and representatives of civil society can learn about new promising approaches, research, and tools relevant to addressing workforce challenges.

 - Country studies & global landscape analyses: Conducting rigorous country-level studies to gather and analyze information to give actionable policy recommendations for scaling up a quality workforce.
 Global landscape analyses will review existing evidence around each of the four thematic areas to establish the size and scope of global challenges facing the workforce.
 The evidence generated by these pieces of work will help frame the collaborative learning agenda for the initiative.